Psychological Complications of Chronic Illness

 by their illness or treatment.

-Inform teens about possible physical effects of medicines and treatment.
-Talk about
+Inform teens about possible physical side effects of medicines and treatment.
+Talk

-ways to reduce or cope with the effects.
+about ways to reduce or cope with the side effects.

 Independence.
 Chronic illness often interferes with a teen's comfort in becoming less dependent